Alexander Bont: Bont's Revenge

 When Bont was released from jail, he was now a bitter old man.
 He had found out that Daredevil was really Matt Murdock from The Globe and had acquired a possession of Mutant Growth Hormone.

 The world had changed a lot in his absence.
 Places had changed and his beloved wife died while he was imprisoned.
 Furious, Bont set out to get revenge on Daredevil.

 He met up with Melvin Potter again, who refused to work with him.
 Bont threatened him with the death of his daughter.
 "I've arranged for the murder of your four-year-old daughter.
 She's never met you, but she'll die because of you.
 You do what I say."

 Potter kidnapped Matt Murdock, and was forced to beat him while Bont videotaped it.
 He then dragged Matt out (in his Daredevil costume) to show the public.
 When the new White Tiger arrived on the scene and defeated Melvin Potter, Bont took some MGH and threw Matt into a window, savagely beating him and telling him that this was where his father was killed.

 However, the action, coupled with the overdose of MGH, proved to be too much for Bont.
 His heart exploded, killing him.

+Powers and abilities

+Bont possesses no superhuman abilities, but he occasionally used Mutant Growth Hormone, a substance that temporarily enhanced his speed and strength and caused his eyes to emit a green glow.